livesey-finance/livesey-database/README.md

 #### Constructor

--  `new Database(tableName, dbClient)` : Initializes a new instance of the `Database` class for a given table and database client.
+-  `new Database(tableName: string, dbClient: string)` : Initializes a new instance of the `Database` class for a given table and database client.

 #### Methods

--  `select(fields)` : Builds a SELECT SQL query. `fields` is an object where keys are column names.
+-  `select(fields: Array)` : Builds a SELECT SQL query. `fields` is an array where keys are column names.
--  `where(conditions)` : Adds a WHERE clause to the SQL query. `conditions` is an object with column names and their corresponding values or operators.
+-  `where(conditions: Object)` : Adds a WHERE clause to the SQL query. `conditions` is an object with column names and their corresponding values or operators.
 -  `insert()` : Begins an INSERT SQL query.
--  `into(columns)` : Specifies the columns for the INSERT SQL query.
+-  `into(columns: Array)` : Specifies the columns for the INSERT SQL query.
--  `values(valuesArray)` : Adds values for the INSERT SQL query.
+-  `values(valuesArray: Array)` : Adds values for the INSERT SQL query.
 -  `update()` : Begins an UPDATE SQL query.
--  `set(object)` : Sets the columns and values to be updated.
+-  `set(object: Object)` : Sets the columns and values to be updated.
 -  `delete()` : Begins a DELETE SQL query.
--  `execute()` : Executes the built SQL query.
+-  `async execute()` : Executes the built SQL query.

 ### `DatabaseFunction`

 Extends `Database` to provide higher-level operations such as finding, saving, updating, and deleting records.

+#### Constructor

+-  `new DatabaseFunction(tableName: string, dbClient: string)`

 #### Methods

--  `findRecord(criteria, selectFields)` : Finds a record matching the criteria.
+-  `async findRecord(criteria: Object, selectFields: Array)` : Finds a record matching the criteria.
--  `saveRecord(data)` : Inserts a new record into the table.
+-  `async saveRecord(data: Object)` : Inserts a new record into the table.
--  `updateRecord(criteria, updateData)` : Updates a record matching the criteria.
+-  `async updateRecord(criteria: Object, updateData: Object)` : Updates a record matching the criteria.
--  `deleteRecord(criteria)` : Deletes a record matching the criteria.
+-  `async deleteRecord(criteria: Object)` : Deletes a record matching the criteria.

 ### `createSchema`